 You can be badly injured working on or around a motor vehicle.
 Only do service work for which you have the knowledge and the proper equipment.
 If you have any doubt about your ability to perform a service job, take your vehicle to a competent mechanic.

 Engine Oil - Gas Engine

 Change Engine Oil

 The oil change indicator system will remind you that it is time to take your vehicle in for scheduled maintenance.
-Refer to the "Maintenance Plan" for further information.
+Refer to "Scheduled Servicing" in this chapter for further information.